craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	GME-013 is a large glowing cyan-blue gemstone estimated to be roughly 36' in diameter, though its current location prevents acurrate measurement.
 GME-013 actively and consistently emits a field of organically attractive material, since identified as diffused Earth Essance, which aggresively encourages growth of local flora and provides the resources necessary to do so.

-	During the course of experimentation, GME-013 displayed signs of agression and intelligence by promoting the growth of flora nearby personnel investigating GME-013 in an attempt to entangle and trap them, which has reduced the number of accurate experiments .
+	During the course of experimentation, GME-013 displayed signs of agression and intelligence by promoting the growth of flora nearby personnel investigating GME-013 in an attempt to entangle and trap them, which has reduced the number of accurate experiments that can be performed.
 ```

 #### Relics of the Druids